 Gorilla trekking tours usually occur in Bwindi’s Buhoma sector due to its fairly gently sloping landscape.

-Due to the high population of these Mountain Gorillas in Bwindi Impenetrable National Park, there is a 99.9% chance of spotting the during your trek.
+Due to the high population of these Mountain Gorillas in Bwindi Impenetrable National Park, there is a 99.9% chance of spotting them during your trek.

-While you trek Mountain Gorillas in the misty Bwindi, be on the look for primates or other animals like:
+While you trek to see Mountain Gorillas in the misty Bwindi, be on the lookout for primates or other animals, like:

-Bwindi Impenetrable National Park holds about 350 bird species with all 24 Albertine Rift Endemic bird species, with 14 endemic for example the Grauers Broadbill and the Neumann’s Warbler.
+Bwindi Impenetrable National Park holds about 350 bird species, with all 24 Albertine Rift Endemic bird species, including 14 endemics, for example, the Grauer’s Broadbill and the Neumann’s Warbler.

 2. Mgahinga Gorilla National Park

-Mgahinga national park is an alternative amazing destination for Gorilla adventures in Uganda.
-The park has only one Gorilla family, which is the Nyakagezi gorilla family which has about 9 members available for tracking.
+Mgahinga national park is a wonderful alternative destination for Gorilla adventures in Uganda.
+The park has only one gorilla family, which is the Nyakagezi gorilla family, with about nine members available for tracking.

 The park is also the only place in the country where you will see and track the Golden Monkeys.
 Visitors may also encounter other animals such as Golden Monkeys for Golden Monkey tracking, Forest Elephants, Bushbucks, and Buffalos while trekking Mountain Gorillas in Mgahinga Gorilla National Park.

-Birder will also enjoy bird watching in the destination as the park hosts about 180 bird species and it is the best place in Africa to spot the Rwenzori Turaco and the Shell’s Crimsonwing.
+Birders will also enjoy bird watching in the destination, as the park hosts about 180 bird species and it is the best place in Africa to spot the Rwenzori Turaco and Shell’s Crimsonwing.

 How Long Does Gorilla Trekking Take in Uganda